open-telemetry/opentelemetry-specification/specification/tracing-api.md

 - Name of this `SpanData`.
 - `Kind` of this `SpanData`.
 - Start and End timestamps
-- Set of attributed with the string key and the value, which must be either a string, a boolean value, or a numeric type.
+- Set of attributes with the string key and the value, which must be either a string, a boolean value, or a numeric type.
 - Set of `Events`.
 - Set of `Links`.
 - `Status` of `SpanData` execution.

-All collections passes as an argument MUST be copied so the change of the collection will not mutate the `SpanData`.
+All collections passes as an argument MUST be either immutable if language allows it or copied so the change of the collection will not mutate the `SpanData`.

 ## GetResource